storybookjs/react-native/addons/storyshots/README.md

 The default, render the story as normal and take a Jest snapshot.

-### `renderOnly`
+### `renderOnly(options)`

 Just render the story, don't check the output at all (useful if you just want to ensure it doesn't error).
+Also allows you to specify a set of options for the test renderer.
+Same as the options for `snapshotWithOptions(options)`.

 ### `snapshotWithOptions(options)`